epmmko/quick_example/csharp_example1/README.md

 This example use few sources from internet (links is given as comments in code).
 It combines internet examples to show how to output data from C# to Excel and create Excel graph.

+Source code to create Excel data file and graph is shown in PrintExcel/Form1.cs